Aliases for SLC35D1 Gene

 GeneCards Summary for SLC35D1 Gene

 SLC35D1 (Solute Carrier Family 35 Member D1) is a Protein Coding gene.
-Diseases associated with SLC35D1 include Schneckenbecken Dysplasia and Boomerang Dysplasia.
-Among its related pathways are Porphyrin and chlorophyll metabolism and Metabolism.
+Diseases associated with SLC35D1 include Schneckenbecken Dysplasia and Achondrogenesis.
+Among its related pathways are Transport of vitamins, nucleosides, and related molecules and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include UDP-glucuronic acid transmembrane transporter activity and pyrimidine nucleotide-sugar transmembrane transporter activity.
 An important paralog of this gene is SLC35D2.